CGC Cards Grades Gamma Playtest Mox Pearl from Magic: The Gathering

 Before trading card games are mass-produced for the general public, TCG developers usually test their game’s cards (including abilities, mana costs, etc.) and overall mechanics.
 To do this, a small group of people intimately involved with a TCG’s development sometimes receives a small deck of prototype cards, which can be rough sketches or outlines of a card mounted on high-grade cardstock.
 These playtest cards are extremely limited in quantity and are highly valued by collectors.

-CGC Cards™ recently certified two of these playtest cards — one each from Pokémon and Magic: The Gathering.
-The Charizard, Pokémon (1996) March Playtest received a grade of CGC 7.5, while the Mox Pearl, Magic: The Gathering (1992) Gamma Playtest received a grade of CGC 8.
+CGC Cards™ recently certified one of these cards from Magic: The Gathering.
+The Mox Pearl, Magic: The Gathering (1992) Gamma Playtest received a grade of CGC 8.

 Mox Pearl